jdglaser1/final-project-app/README.md

 CoPilot Reflection

-For this project I chose option a, and added a chart to the previos project, the follwing is a summary of my prompts I used to get the app to funtion properly
+For this project I chose option a, and added a chart to the previous project, the following is a summary of my prompts I used to get the app to function properly

 1. Initial request: "Now let's add a collapsible chart section.
 In this section let's add a pie chart that shows spend and category"